-Carpal Tunnel Syndrome (CTS) is becoming more prevalent today due to the repetitive micro-trauma of the underside of the wrist and next to low back is the most costly injury in worker's comp.
+Carpal Tunnel Syndrome (CTS) is becoming more prevalent today due to the repetitive microtrauma of the underside of the wrist and next to the low back is the most costly injury in worker's comp.
 Micro-trauma can result from the improper positioning of the wrist while typing or data-processing for prolonged periods of time.
 Another example would be repetitive lifting or movements of the wrist bent during assembly line operations.
-Work or sports activity that require the wrist to bending forward (flexion) or bend backward (extension) can cause compression inside the wrist space to increase as much as five to ten fold, with the end result of compression and inflammation of the median nerve.
+Work or sports activities that require the wrist to bending forward (flexion) or bend backward (extension) can cause compression inside the wrist space to increase as much as five to tenfold, with the end result of compression and inflammation of the median nerve.

 If you have any questions concerning Chiropractic care for Carpal Tunnel Syndrome, don't hesitate to call Dr. Skaggs today, at Skaggs Chiropractic, LLC.
 417-624-4242.
 Remember Chiropractic First, Drugs second, and Surgery is always the last option.